jdelamer/csci-128/source/topic3.rst

 .. admonition:: Activity

     **NOTE:** This one is tricky but super important to understand.
 If you're still stuck after class, be sure to take your time to figure this out.
-There's a YouTube video to help you out.

     Now write a function ``crosscat`` that will take *four* strings and print out the concatenation of the first and third string, and then, on a new line, the concatenation of the second and fourth string. **BUT**: your function isn't allowed to use a ``print`` function!
 You can, however, use your ``catstr`` function.